 I'm impoverished to imagine that I could continue to improve on this idiocy and inconsistencies.

-Joking judiciously is becoming more difficult to justify.
+Joking is just becoming more difficult to justify judiciously.

 It's kind of like kicking a kayak down the street with a kite attached to it.